complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 {% include nc-image src="/assets/img/sample-protocol/finish.png" caption="The finish interview screen" %}{: .macos-screenshot }

-Data management operations are covered in the [Server and Network Canvas Workflows](./server-workflows.md) article, but for now note that it is possible to remotely transfer the interview data to an instance of Server (if your device running Interviewer and your device running Server are paired), or to export a GraphML file or CSV by navigating to the “Export & Manage Interview Data” panel on the start screen of Interviewer.
+Data management operations are covered in the [Server and Interviewer Workflows](./server-workflows.md) article, but for now note that it is possible to remotely transfer the interview data to an instance of Server (if your device running Interviewer and your device running Server are paired), or to export a GraphML file or CSV by navigating to the “Export & Manage Interview Data” panel on the start screen of Interviewer.

 For now click “Finish” to return to the start screen.

 ## Next Steps

 Now that you have experienced the general flow of an interview in Network Canvas Interviewer from the participant perspective, you may wish to learn about how to begin to create your own protocol.
 For this, we suggest our article on [building a protocol using architect](./building-using-architect.md).